rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 if (and only if) both type-2 sectioning nodes have the same parent node (i.e. the same parent container).

-Note that the parent section of `s2` can only be one of the remaining open sections, which all are ancestor sections of `s1`.
+Note that the parent section of `s2`, if `n2` is defined to close `s1`, can only be one of the remaining open sections, which all are ancestor sections of `s1`.

 <!-- ======================================================================= -->
 ## derived statements